suhlig/gobot-sensors/README.markdown

 Ansible will deploy the service and create a user with write privileges for the sensors bot.

+> Note that compilation is not part of the deployment.
+This has to happen in a previous CI step.

 ## Troubleshooting

 * Since the sensors bot is managed by systemd, the [usual ways](https://wiki.archlinux.org/index.php/Systemd#Troubleshooting) to inspect can be used.